-I am happy to announce the result of 3 months working on the GSoC project: "Communicating with mobile devices".
-After reading many documentation, thinking about a good abstraction, learning about mobile apps and networks connections, and really valuable recommendations from my mentor, (I really want to thank Michael Snoyman for his availability and kindness) I succeeded in developing 3 libraries to make it easy to send push notifications to mobile devices.
+I announce the result of 3 months working on the GSoC project: "Communicating with mobile devices".
+After reading many documentation, thinking about a good abstraction, learning about mobile apps and networks connections, and really valuable recommendations from my mentor, (I really want to thank Michael Snoyman for his availability and kindness) I finished developing 3 libraries to make it easy to send push notifications to mobile devices.
 They are available on Hackage:

 * push-notify-0.1.0.0 : This library offers a simple API for sending notifications through APNS, GCM and MPNS.